jakeefleming/jakeefleming/README.md

 # About Me:
 My name is Jake Fleming, and I am a computer science and mathematics double major at Dartmouth College graduating in 2026.
-I am currently employed as a teaching assistant for object-oriented programming.
-I've studied artificial intelligence, software design, machine learning, security, and more.
-The repository jakeefleming displays several of the projects I have coded.
-Email me to see some of my private repositories!
+I'm interested in quantitative trading, algo dev, and software enginneering, and I have a strong background in finance.
+The repository jakeefleming displays several smaller projects I have built.
+Email me to see some of my larger private repositories!

 ## Socials: